BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   Otherwise, create a new session for the user, store it the session ID as a cookie with key "session_id" on the response and return a JSON payload of the form

+  ### Step 4

+  In this task, you will implement a logout function to respond to the DELETE /sessions route.

+  The request is expected to contain the session ID as a cookie with key "session_id".

+  Find the user with the requested session ID.
+If the user exists destroy the session and redirect the user to GET /.
+If the user does not exist, respond with a 403 HTTP status.

 * []() -
 * []() -
 * []() -